nathan-wisner-ms/Flexy/README.md

     ```
     python3 pre_migration.py --config-file=yourconfigfile --function=create_parts --tables-file=yourtablefile
     ```
-    * This command will generate a file containing a list of migration job string used in the `migrate_parallel.py` function, which divide a large table into multiple migration jobs based on the watermark column and table size.
+    * This command will generate a file containing a list of migration job string that can be used in the `migrate.py` function, which divide a large table into multiple migration jobs based on the watermark column and table size.
     * Create the index for the column if not yet created in source and target tables
     * **Note**:
         * strongly recommand for table size large than 100 GB
         * Recommand for table size large than 50 GB
         * The function assumes the data are evenly distributed by the id/timestamp.
 The average size of each chunk will be 10 GB.
-5. Create a file for selected tables to migrate:
+5. Combine the file from step 3 and 4, create a file for selected tables to migrate:
     * Four different string formats are accepted in each line <br>
         | line in file | translation in program |
         | -----------  |----------- |